 Beth Brown is an urban portrait & lifestyle fashion photographer, and a behind the scenes documentary photographer for film.
-She is the owner of Babs Photography LLC and the founder of The Big Black Book NYC, a social media directory of small business owners in the NYC area.
+She is the owner of Babs Photography LLC and the founder & CEO of The Big Black Book NYC, a social media directory of small business owners in the NYC area.
 A native of Sidney, NY, Brown resides in Brooklyn.
 The people she has met while out and about have been the inspiration for her street photography and poetry book Brooklyn.